robinhood/faust/docs/playbooks/leaderelection.rst

 Seeing things in Action
 -----------------------

-Now try to arbitrary shut down (:kbd:`Control-c`) some workers to see how the leader stays at just *one* worker - electing a new leader upon killing a leader -- and how the greetings are randomly printed across the available workers.
+Next try to arbitrary shut down (:kbd:`Control-c`) some of the workers, to see how the leader stays at just *one* worker - electing a new leader upon killing a leader -- and to see the greetings printed by the workers.